Lletfrix/funcProducer/README.md

 ## Getting Started

-Please, understand C is limited in the graphically talking, so please consider some limitations.
+Please, understand C is limited graphically talking, so please consider some limitations.
 Usually, a resolution of a gba (240*160 px) is fine for most purposes, if you only want to print one static image then you can increase the resolution.

 ### Prerequisites